-By living life 13 weeks at a time, travel nurses get to choose if they are going to work back to back contracts or if they are going to take time off between contracts, and if so, how much.
+By living life 13 weeks at a time, travel nurses get to choose if they will work back-to-back contracts or if they are going to take time off between contracts, and if so, how much.
 That’s the beauty of travel nursing!
-You are not restricted by how much time off you have available in time pool, or what you might have earned from your employer.
-You do not have to be limited.
+You are not restricted by how much time off you have available in the time pool or what you might have earned from your employer.
+Travel nurses do not have to be limited.
 You can take as much time as you need/want off between contracts.
 Some people take 2 weeks to rebound and recoup from work.
 High school or college graduations?
 Family vacations?
-Maybe your first grandchild is going to be born and you want to be there for the first 6-8 weeks to help out.
+Maybe your first grandchild will be born, and you want to be there for the first 6-8 weeks to help out.
 Travel nursing affords you the flexibility to pre-plan around and in-between contracts.

-People that are not in the travel nurse profession often ask, “What is it like living life 13 weeks at a time?”
-Here is a brief synopsis of the feelings that I, and most travel nurses have:
+People, that are not in the travel nurse profession often ask, “What is it like living life 13 weeks at a time?”
+Here is a brief synopsis of the feelings that most travel nurses and I have:

-The first week will usually fly by as you attend orientation, and try to find your way around the facility, and back and forth to work.
-Locating amenities like a local grocery store, gym, post office, etc. Simple tasks like remember everyone’s names is difficult for me for the first several weeks!
+The first week will usually fly by as you attend orientation and try to find your way around the facility and back and forth to work.
+Locating amenities like a local grocery store, gym, post office, etc. Simple tasks like remember everyone’s names are difficult for me for the first several weeks!

-With all new jobs comes the angst of learning your routine, and new policies, new procedures.
+With every new job comes the angst of learning your routine and new policies, new procedures.
 The amount of time varies from person to person.
 I’ve found that my average is 2-4 weeks.